vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-quotes.md

 ![my-quotes](https://user-images.githubusercontent.com/77292838/161637102-66a15213-e70d-421a-9e90-5a68ddc25825.png)

->ℹ Quotes and saved carts are shown together in the same table.
+> ℹ️ Quotes and saved carts are shown together in the same table.
 The differences are the following:
 > - Only quotes can have a status of **Pending** or **Revised**.
 > - Sales users are not notified when saved carts are created.
 It is possible to edit a saved cart such that it becomes a quote, as explained in [Quote Details](#quote-details).